Qfd/cryptionary/README.md

 [Website](https://www.airswap.io/)
 [Source Code](https://github.com/airswap/contracts)

-A decentralised Ethereum exchange that aims to solve some of the issues with other decentralised exchanges with their _swap_ protocol.
+A decentralized Ethereum exchange that aims to solve some of the issues with other decentralized exchanges with their _swap_ protocol.

 ## Ardor